NAFTeam/molter/README.md

 Currently, its goals are to make message commands more similar (not exactly the same!) to [discord.py's](https://github.com/Rapptz/discord.py) message commands.

+Primary developed by Astrea49.
+Direct questions about the project to her, please!

 # Installing
 ```sh
 pip install molter